CiscoDevNet/pathman-sr/README.md

 # OpenDaylight Pathman SR App

 OpenDaylight (ODL) is an open-source application development and delivery platform.
 Segment Route (SR) is a new and scalable method for forwarding packets across MPLS or IPv6 networks.
-It employs a form of source routing by appending to each packet a header representing different nodes, links, etc. that the packet should be routed through.
+It employs a form of source routing by appending to each packet a header representing different segments (e.g.nodes, links, etc.) that the packet should be routed through.
 Pathman SR is an application developed on top of ODL enabling the user to program SR paths through the network.

 ## Team: